TrackerSB/Green2/README.md

 ## What´s next?
 What to do next is depending in first instance on the people using it.
 They just say something like "Wouldn´t it be great if..."
 And that´s the next goal!

-## Coding conventions
-This projects coding conventions are basically the same as the Java coding conventions [(http://www.oracle.com/technetwork/java/codeconventions-150003.pdf)](http://www.oracle.com/technetwork/java/codeconventions-150003.pdf) but the recommended maximum line length mentioned in section 4.1 is extended to 120 characters.
-Further in CONVENTIONS.md are additional style guidelines and hints listed.

 ## Badges
 [![forthebadge](http://forthebadge.com/images/badges/uses-css.svg)](http://forthebadge.com)
 [![forthebadge](http://forthebadge.com/images/badges/uses-git.svg)](http://forthebadge.com)